Consensys/ethereum-developer-tools-list/README.md

 * [Eventeum](https://github.com/ConsenSys/eventeum) - A bridge between Ethereum smart contract events and backend microservices, written in Java by Kauri
 * [Ethereumex](https://github.com/mana-ethereum/ethereumex) - Elixir JSON-RPC client for the Ethereum blockchain
 * [EthContract](https://github.com/AgileAlpha/eth_contract) - A set of helper methods to help query ETH smart contracts in Elixir
+* [Ethereum Contract Service](https://github.com/mesg-foundation/service-ethereum-contract) - A MESG Service to interact with any Ethereum contract based on its address and ABI.
+* [Ethereum Service](https://github.com/mesg-foundation/service-ethereum) - A MESG Service to interact with events from Ethereum and interact with it.

 #### Bootstrap/out of box tools
 * [Truffle boxes](https://truffleframework.com/boxes/) - Packaged components for the Ethereum ecosystem